Women’s Museum in Hanoi – the role of women in the history of Vietnam

 Tired of the same type of art galleries and boring, similar to each other, museums.
 We are ready to bet that you have not been to the Vietnamese Women’s Museum in Hanoi (Vietnam).

 General information about the museum

 Average visit duration: 2 hours

-The third floor can impress even thick-skinned warriors: “ A woman does not have a place in the war, “ you will say.
+The third floor can impress even thick-skinned warriors: “Woman has no place in war“, – you say.
 But what does she do when war comes to her house?
 She takes up arms.
-The museum keeps information about the repeated victories of Vietnamese women-generals over the Chinese conquerors.
-Or here is something that will change your view of the world: in 1789 a detachment of combat elephants under the command of a female general (in Vietnamese its name sounds like Bui Thi Xuan) won and helped to oust from the country an army of the enemy, consisting of 290,000 soldiers .
+The museum stores information about the repeated victories of female commanders of Vietnam over the Chinese conquerors.
+Or this is what will change your view of the world: in 1789, a detachment of war elephants under the command of a female general (Vietnamese, her name sounds like Bui Thi Xuan) won and helped push the army of 290,000 soldiers out of the country .
 Let me remind you that this year America received its first president (a man, of course), and France celebrated the capture of the Bastille.
-And here elephants.
+And then the elephants.
 Fighting.
-And a woman who carried out a successful military operation.
+And the woman who carried out a successful military operation.